forcequitOS/tns-v2-newUI/README.md

 This is an unofficial modification, so, do be careful, but I can say pretty confidently that this doesn't install malware or anything, and you can independently verify the source if you so desire.

+## Random troubleshooting note

+If the background gradient animates, the re-jailbreak's not going to work.
+Reload the page / reboot your device and try again.

 **Full list of changes:**

 - Beloved fancy background gradient